hugopbruu-spec/apk-teste/README.md

 	if s then s.Parent = nil end
 end)

+local function levelAllowsEffects()
-createToggle("✨ Desativar Partículas", function()
+	return OptimizationLevel ~= "BAIXO" end createToggle("✨ Desativar Partículas", function()
+	if not levelAllowsEffects() then return end
 	for _,v in ipairs(workspace:GetDescendants()) do
 		if v:IsA("ParticleEmitter") then v.Enabled = false end
 	end